chenlezhi/chenlezhi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Welcome to my homepage!
-I'm Lezhi Chen (陈乐知), an undergraduate student at Sichuan University.
+I am Lezhi Chen (陈乐知), currently an undergraduate student at Sichuan University.

 My research interests lie primarily at the intersection between **computational biology** and **machine learning**, with a recent focus on *single-cell spatiotemporal dynamics*.
 I'm committed to developing scalable, actionable computational methods to accelerate scientific discovery, while also drawing on insights from *statistical physics* (e.g. complex networks, nonequilibrium thermodynamics) and *applied mathematics* (e.g. optimal transport, dynamical modeling) to gain a deeper understanding of living systems.